TM-1-3/LearnVironment/README.md

 ### Product Vision

-What if there was an app that gamified learning and teaching about recycling?
+What if there was an app that gamified learning and teaching about recycling and sustentability?
 Our app LearnVironment provides a learning environment in a fun and ludic way.

 <!--